How to Get Into the University of Michigan: Acceptance Rate and Strategies

-Michigan’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 46% last year.
-This figure is comparable to other top flagship state universities like the UNC Chapel Hill (44%), UVA (43%), and UCLA (37%).
+Michigan’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 47% last year.
+This figure is comparable to other top flagship state universities like UNC Chapel Hill, UVA, and UCLA.

 How Michigan Rates Applicants

 There are only two factors that Michigan ranks as being “Very Important” to their admissions process: rigor of secondary school record and GPA.
 Standardized test scores, application essays, recommendations, extracurricular activities, first-generation status, and character/personal qualities are all rated as “Important.”
-Extracurricular activities, talent/ability, legacy status, geographical residence, state residency, racial/ethnic status, volunteer experience, work experience, and the level an applicant’s interest are all “Considered.”
+However, extracurricular activities, talent/ability, legacy status, geographical residence, state residency, racial/ethnic status, volunteer experience, work experience, and the level of an applicant’s interest are all “Considered.”

 In the admissions office’s own words: “We look at each student as a whole package, a combination of talents, interests, passions, and skills.
 In this way, we can look beyond grades and test scores to recruit the most dynamic group of students possible.
 A wide variety of backgrounds, intellectual passions, and interests make up the typical applicant.
 What they share is a drive to pursue academic excellence in a challenging and rewarding academic environment.”

-Michigan uses a holistic process in evaluating candidates, considering “all aspects of your record and experience.
-They “do not admit applicants solely on the basis of any single criterion.
+Michigan uses a holistic process in evaluating candidates, considering “all aspects of your record and experience.”
+In other words, they “do not admit applicants solely on the basis of any single criterion.
 We value the whole record — excellent grades in rigorous courses, top ACT/SAT scores, participation in extracurricular activities, professional arts training, and evidence of leadership, awards, and service.”

 On the academic end, they consider the following data points: